akka/akka/akka-docs/rst/scala/serialization.rst

 .. warning::

    We recommend having these config options turned on **only** when you're running tests.
-It is completely pointless to have these turned on in other scenarios (e.g. production).
-The resulting performance loss can be dramatic.
+Turning these options on in production is pointless, as it would negatively impact the performance of local message passing without giving any gain.

 Programmatic
 ------------